alyssahondrade/VBA-challenge/README.md

 ### Approach
 > NOTE: Summarise Module 2 Challenge notes
 1. Dataset already provided, needed to understand the data prior to conducting any data wrangling.
 The following observations were made:
     - Multiple spreadsheets with identically structured data, meaning the code would need to be looped for all spreadsheets
     - Each spreadsheet had a different number of rows, meaning a function is required to either
           - Loop through until the first "empty" row is found
           - Find the last row for each sheet
 2. Prior to writing the VBA script, results were manually calculated in the initial test file to compare against script output.
     - Confirmed the number of unique tickers using **Remove Duplicates** function
     - Used **SUMIF** to get the total volume for each ticker
     - Manually calculated samples of yearly change by referencing cells
 3. Pseudocode produced to identify strategy:
     - What variables are required?
 What data type for each?
     - What outputs are required?
     - What loop method is appropriate to acquire summarised results?
     - What needs to be incremented through?
     - What relevant equations are required (i.e. yearly change and percent change)?
 4. Staged Process
-  4.1 Find the last row of the spreadsheet.
+    1. Find the last row of the spreadsheet.
-    4.1.1 Initial method: while loop and **Not IsEmpty()** 4.1.2 Final method: for loop and comparing an increment ahead 4.2
+        1. Initial method: while loop and **Not IsEmpty()**
+        2. Final method: for loop and comparing an increment ahead
+    2. Loop through each row and get the unique ticker name.
+    3.

 ### Results
 Screenshots of the results, using the final test data, are given below: